NNPS graduation rate remains high, tops state average

 Dropout rates show steady decline

-NNPS' efforts to increase graduation rates resulted in averages higher than the state average in many student subgroups (Black students, Hispanic students, economically disadvantaged students, English learners and homeless students).
+NNPS' efforts to increase graduation rates resulted in averages higher than the state average in many student subgroups (Black students, Hispanic students, Asian students, white students, economically disadvantaged students, students with disabilities, English learners and homeless students).

-The dropout rates for all NNPS student subgroups were lower than the state's average dropout rates for the same subgroups.
+The dropout rates for many NNPS student subgroups were lower than the state's average dropout rates for the same subgroups.

-NNPS graduation rates continue to increase as students meet more rigorous state standards.
+NNPS graduation rates continue to remain above the state average.

-Numerous Student Options and Graduation Coaches Ensure Student Success
+Numerous Student Options, Graduation Coaches and Attendance Officers Ensure Student Success

 NNPS students have numerous options to advance learning and exceed the state requirements for graduation.
 Dozens of required and elective classes are available online, afterschool and during the summer giving students more flexibility.

-Graduation coaches are assigned to each high school to identify, assist, encourage, and connect students at risk of not graduating with the options and resources they need to be successful.
+Graduation coaches and attendance officers are assigned to each high school to identify, assist, encourage, and connect students at risk of not graduating with the options and resources they need to be successful.
 In addition, graduation coaches work with ninth-grade students to ensure a smooth transition to high school.
-Every student has an individualized success plan for graduation.

 Graduation coaches assist in the successful transition of all students in Newport News Public Schools and provide early intervention services to support endangered students by: